 Lessons From A Month Off Alcohol!

-When I started the month I seriously doubted whether I would complete the challenge.
-But complete it I did and I also learnt some valuable lessons along the way.
+When I started the month off from alcohol, I seriously doubted whether I would complete the challenge.
+But I completed it and I also learnt some valuable lessons along the way.

 1. It’s easier to stay off the booze when you’re not alone.
 Club Soda says we usually get pissed together so why should we get sober alone?
 Doing a dry month with other people, even if they’re all online and anonymous, sure beats trying to do it by yourself.